-A limited entry plan for the Texas bay and bait shrimp fishery became effective in June 1995.
-An individual must have held a valid bay and/or bait license on April 1, 1995 to be eligible to participate in the fishery beginning September 1, 1995.
+A limited entry plan for the Texas bay and bait shrimp fishery became effective June 1995.
 The department may renew a bay or bait license only if the person seeking renewal owns the commercial bay and/or bait shrimp boat for which the license renewal is sought and held the bay and/or bait license during the preceding year.